Psychonauts: Development

-The backstory for Psychonauts was originally conceived during the development of Full Throttle, where Tim Schafer envisioned a sequence where the protagonist Ben goes under a peyote-induced psychedelic experience.
-While this was eventually ejected from the original game (for not being family friendly enough), Schafer kept the idea and eventually developed it into Psychonauts.
-While still working at LucasArts, Tim Schafer decided to use the name "Raz" for a main character because he liked the nickname of the LucasArts animator, Razmig "Raz" Mavlian.
+While still working at LucasArts, Schafer decided to use the name "Raz" for the main character because he liked the nickname of the LucasArts animator, Razmig "Raz" Mavlian.
 When Mavlian joined Double Fine, there was increased confusion between the character and the animator.
 The game's associate producer, Camilla Fossen, suggested the name "Rasputin".
 As a compromise, Double Fine's lawyer suggested the trademarkable name "Razputin", which was used for the game.